-CAPS utilizes a short-term therapy model which focuses on helping you clarify your concerns and work towards the resolution of difficulties.
+CAPS utilizes a short-term therapy model which focus on helping you clarify your concerns and work towards the resolution of difficulties.

 - Counseling is provided by licensed psychologists, licensed clinical social workers, and licensed marriage and family therapists.
 Sessions are also provided by advanced unlicensed psychology and social work trainees who work under close supervision of our licensed staff.

 - Individual counseling sessions are 45-50 minutes in duration and scheduled with a specific staff clinician.

 - You and your clinician will discuss treatment goals, which may include referrals to CAPS psychiatric services or group treatment for comprehensive care.

 - Couples counseling is available only if both parties are currently registered UCLA students and both have UCSHIP.